collocations.org

 He completely missed the point of what I was saying.

-VERB + MISS
+VERB + miss

 The station is just down this road on the left.
-You can''t miss it.
+You can't miss it.

 3. feel sad because sb is not with you

-dreadfully, a lot, really, terribly, very much
+badly, dearly, desperately, dreadfully (esp.
+BrE), a lot, really, terribly, truly, very much

-Your father misses you dreadfully. | I still miss her a lot.
+I still miss her a lot.

 PHRASES

-Anne, who died on 22 July, will be sadly missed by all who knew her.
+Anne will be sadly missed by all who knew her.